Devolutions/ironPosh/README.md

 A Rust implementation of the WinRM (Windows Remote Management) and PowerShell Remoting Protocol (PSRP) for remote Windows system management.

+> **⚠️ WARNING: This project is still under active development and not yet mature.
+Use at your own risk.
+APIs may change without notice, and there may be bugs or incomplete features.
+Not recommended for production use.**

 ## Overview

 IronWinRM provides a comprehensive set of libraries and clients for communicating with Windows systems via WinRM and executing PowerShell commands remotely.
 The project is built as a Cargo workspace with multiple specialized crates supporting different use cases including async/sync operations, terminal interfaces, and WebAssembly integration.